thephpleague/csv/docs/9.0/converter/charset.md

 $records = $encoder->convert($csv);
 ~~~

-The resulting data is converted from `iso-8859-15` to the default `UTF-8` since `outputEncoding` was not called.
+The resulting data is converted from `iso-8859-15` to the default `UTF-8` since  no output encoding charset was set using the `CharsertConverter::outputEncoding` method.

 ## CharsetConverter as a Writer formatter